ndriqim-lahu/E-KIOSKA/README.md

 ### Prerequisites

-In order to open this software is required to have an IDE (IntelliJ IDEA) or Code Editor (Visual Studio Code).
+In order to open this software application is required to have an IDE (IntelliJ IDEA) or Code Editor (Visual Studio Code).

 ### Installation